hgn/hippod/README.md

 # Concept and Architecture #

-This document describes the internal and external API of contestcolld.
+This document describes the internal and external API of hippod.
-Understanding this document provides nearly all required information how contestcolld works internally, how contestcolld can be extended and what are the basic concept behind contestcolld.
+Understanding this document provides nearly all required information how hippod works internally, how hippod can be extended and what are the basic concept behind hippod.

 ![alt tag](https://raw.githubusercontent.com/hgn/contestcolld/master/doc/architecture.png)